 Interest rates on savings accounts vary greatly, which means you need to shop around to find your best rate available.
 It’s possible to find rates reaching well past 3.00%, while the average savings account rate stands at around 0.29% (as of January 2023).
 This is why we check rates daily at more than 5,000 U.S. banks and credit unions, to make it easy for you to gain the best possible return on your savings.
 The savings account table below allows you to compare savings account rates offered by financial institutions such as online banks, credit unions, community banks and the big nationwide banks.

 The number of savings account options available may make choosing one seem like a difficult task, so here are a few tips to help you find the right account.

-For starters, look for the highest APY available.
+For starters, look for the best available rates.
 There’s a good chance that the financial institution with the highest rate is one you don’t recognize, but don’t be afraid to look beyond your usual bank.
 Besides, many of the most well-known big bank names are typically the ones offering some of the lowest rates.
 Plus, our listings always include verifiable banks that offer consistent rates.